Neural Quantile Optimization for Edge-Cloud Networking: Introduction

+The paper presents a new machine-learning technique that can enhance or replace the traditional discrete method for solving edge-cloud networking issues to minimize cost expectations.
+As numerical simulations, we examine test problems that offer insights into real-world networking challenges.
+Compared to the baselines, our approach shows better scalability in terms of network topology and significantly faster performance at a large scale.} We highlight the following main contributions.

 \begin{enumerate} \item We develop models for the network scheduling problem based on the $95^{\text{th}}$ percentile billing strategy.
-The resulting constrained integer programming problems describe more complicated WAN systems with coupled edge traffic.
+The resulting constrained integer programming problems correspond to the multipath optimization problem in SD-WAN with more general constraints, including fractional linear constraints.

-\item We creatively apply the Gumbel-Softmax reparameterization technique to connect discrete integer programming with continuous optimization to close the gap between the discrete domain of the decision variables and the continuous neural network output.
-The methodology can be applied to general integer programming problems with constraints.
+\item { We apply the Gumbel-Softmax reparameterization technique \cite{2016Categorical,9729603, Concrete2017} to the discrete integer programming problem.
+Instead of solving the relaxation problem, we utilize continuous reparameterization to model the discrete decision variables using continuous neural networks.}

-\item We propose a sampling network to solve the integer programming problem.
-In particular, the neural network architecture is constructed to ensure the equality constraints are satisfied, while the inequality constraints are taken care of by the penalty terms in the soft-loss objective function in unsupervised learning.
-The trained network can generate feasible allocation schemes for a family of edge-cloud traffic scheduling problems of the same topology.
+\item We employ a neural network-based sampling strategy to generate feasible solutions.
+Additionally, we utilize unsupervised learning for training purposes.
+Unlike some existing approaches, the training and usage of our model are independent of the MIP exact solvers.

-\item We test the proposed sampling network's performance in various aspects, including the generalization property.
-Based on the numerical results, our sampling network significantly outperforms random baseline and can accelerate commercial solvers by treating the samples as warm starts.
+\item We adopt a decoupling approach, allowing for parallel processing of different schemes across different time steps, users, and traffic types in the training and implementation of the sampling network. { \item We test the proposed sampling network's performance in various aspects, including the generalization property.
+Based on the numeric results, our sampling network significantly outperforms the random baseline.
+It can serve as a preconditioning procedure for commercial solvers by using the samples as ``warmed-up" starts. } \end{enumerate}